 In a move to make it easier for employees, customers and partners to sign on to any app on any device, Salesforce

 .com has rolled out Identity.
-The integrated identity service, built on the Salesforce platform, promises to eliminate complex identity silos so CIOs can deliver a productive and customized user experience across every Web, mobile and on-premises app.
+The integrated identity service, built on the Salesforce platform, promises to eliminate complex identity silos so CIOs can deliver a productive and customized user experience across every Web, mobile

 Customers such as New England Biolabs, Sierra Club and Varsity Brands are already using Salesforce Identity to centrally manage the proliferation of apps and devices that are changing how businesses connect.